HarbourHeading/KVM-GPU-Passthrough/README.md

 **Q: On the guest VM it shows I have available disk space, but it goes into pause state and shows full disk usage on the host?**<br>
 A: When files are written to and then deleted in the virtual disk, the space does not update on the host.
 You may need to use the command `virt-sparsify --in-place Windows10.qcow2`.
 Read more about it [here](https://balau82.wordpress.com/2011/05/08/qemu-raw-images-real-size/).

+**Q: VM runs super slow and shows high CPU usage (~70%) as if it only had 1 core?**<br>
+A: I found when I turned on **Core isolation -> memory integrity**, the windows 11 VM ran incredibly slow - as if it only had a single core.
+Turning it off made it go from ~70% average CPU usage to ~2% average CPU usage while idle.
+A [VMWare article on windows VM performance](https://www.switchfirewall.com/2025/03/vmware-performance-issues-on-windows11.html) mentions this as a valid solution and seems to be a common issue across windows virtualisation.

 ## Additional resources